Travel time measures for local ‘A’ roads, England: April 2016 to March 2017

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email firstname.lastname@example.org.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 Average speeds have decreased steadily since the start of this series in 2014.
-These decreases have been greater on urban classified roads than on rural roads.
-Combining these statistics with similar statistics previously published suggest average weekday morning peak speeds have been falling steadily for the past 4 years.
+Typically, these decreases have been greater on urban classified roads than on rural roads.
+However, in the recent quarter (January to March 2017), the decrease has been greater on rural roads.

 Road congestion and travel times